TXN

 The Bull Case

-For the value or GARP investor, Texas Instruments offers compelling reasons to buy.
-The company boasts a strong ROIC of 20.79%, indicating efficient capital allocation and robust profitability.
-With a Piotroski F-Score of 7, it shows solid financial strength and operational efficiency.
-Despite a modest FCF Yield of 1.42%, the operating margin of 35.29% underscores its pricing power and ability to generate cash flow, making it an attractive long-term play.
+For the discerning GARP investor, Texas Instruments offers compelling reasons to buy.
+A stellar ROIC of 20.79% underscores its capital efficiency, while a Piotroski F-Score of 7 signals strong financial health.
+Despite a modest FCF Yield of 1.37%, the company's operating margin of 35.29% highlights its pricing power.
+These metrics paint a picture of a company that knows how to generate and retain value.

 The Bear Case